Basic Emergency Plan PDF and Guide

 - Describe the alternate route you will take to get to your Bug out Location.
 Again, attaching a map is a good idea.
-Consider possible road blockage and other risks you could encounter that will force you to use this route.
+Consider possible road blockages and other risks you could encounter that will force you to use this route.

 - Select a room in your house as your designated Shelter in Place room.
-Record it’s location and attach a supply list according to your home’s needs.
+Record its location and attach a supply list according to your home’s needs.

 - Select a room in your house as your designated Panic room.
-It can be the same as the shelter in place room if it is convenient and works well.
+It can be the same as the shelter-in-place room if it is convenient and works well.
 The panic room should be a lockable room with supplies and weapons available.
 Again, attach a supply list to the Basic Emergency Plan.

 - Add any additional action plans, drawings, or supply lists.
 Pet evacuation plans are great to add to this section if needed.
 We are ready to move to the last page: responsibilities.

 Responsibilities are easy if you live alone- you are responsible for everything!
 If you have a family, you want to split up responsibilities so that nothing slips through the cracks.
 Not only will you have accountability, but it will help your family feel involved and invested in their safety and security.
 Whether you assign family members or take volunteers- the decision is up to you.
 You know your family’s limitations and everyone should know that you all are relying on each other.

 - Assign a family member to inventory and maintain all survival kits.
 This responsibility entails a lot of work and attention to detail.
 Kits need to be reviewed often for expired or used-up items.
 This family member will need to be able to purchase supplies to replenish and grow kits and supplies.
 You can split up responsibilities between the different kits, but be sure to note who is responsible for what.